-In this 3-part series, we’ll give you the lowdown on what Dr. Oz is recommending lately.
+In this 3-part series, we’ll give you the lowdown on what some doctors are recommending lately.
 Part 1, below, features a powerful supplement that can combat the effects of stress on the body and fight fatigue.
-Part 2 will highlight Dr. Oz’s recent weight loss recommendations.
+Part 2 will highlight weight loss recommendations.
 In Part 3, we’ll discuss all-natural remedies for a variety of health issues and illnesses.

 Life is full of stressors.
 A busy day, cranky kids, lost car keys, or a fight with your partner can leave you feeling irritable and on edge.
 Bigger stressors such as planning a wedding, working a demanding job, or taking care of an ill family member can be especially taxing.
 Stress is not just an emotional response; it can truly wreak havoc on our bodies.
 It stimulates the autonomic nervous system, causing an increase in heart rate, blood pressure, adrenaline, and cortisol.
 You start to breathe rapidly and your blood vessels constrict.
 These are all adaptive responses that help us to function well under pressure or danger in the short-term, but repeated, long-term exposure to stress strains every system of our bodies.
 Chronic stress can lead to fatigue, headaches, hyperglycemia, hypertension, high cholesterol, premature aging, depression, impaired memory, and a weakened immune system.

 Between 75-90% of doctor visits are for health issues related to stress, and studies have found numerous diseases and disorders to be triggered or exacerbated by stress.
 These include: